 Nearly 80% of our coal comes from open cut coal mines (compared with 40% globally).
 There are many issues associated with particulate matter in open cut mines that MUST be addressed.
 Several mines’ concentration of this matter often exceed the Ambient Air Quality NEPM standard (50 ug/m3 for standard 24-hour average PM10.)
 Complaints from members of the public about air quality are widespread and in the majority of cases these complaints are based around coal dust.

-Almost two years since it closed for a $50 million upgrade, the famous Eagle Farm Racecourse in Brisbane was all set for a grand re-opening.
+After it was closed for a $50 million upgrade, the famous Eagle Farm Racecourse in Brisbane was all set for a grand re-opening.
 There was only one problem, and it was a big one.
 Over 22 months of intense construction had resulted in huge stockpiles, with the topsoil in danger of running off or causing a massive dust problem.
-But dust and soil erosion weren’t the biggest problems…the main issue for the Brisbane Racing Club (BRC) was that it was the week before two of the flagship
+But dust and soil erosion weren’t the biggest problems…the main issue for the Brisbane Racing Club (BRC) was that it was the week before two of the flagship races of the

 As well as being a major maintenance and safety factor, poor quality roads are proven to adversely affect fuel economy and total road user costs.
 In a special study commissioned by Dust-A-Side and conducted by leading tyre manufacturer, Michelin, at their cutting edge mining test centre in Spain, the impact of Dust-A-Side’s Haulroad Management System on the fuel consumption of rigid dump trucks was assessed.
 The results were quite impressive, however for those familiar with Dust-A-Side’s